Skip to content

 NewPerm

 It creates a new permission with the given name and description.
-It returns an error object.
+It returns an error object when an error occured or when the permission already exists.

 name := "newperm"